-On May 10, 2023, Spartan declared a special cash dividend of \$17.1 million (\$0.10 per common share) payable on July 31, 2023 to eligible shareholders of record on July 14, 2023.
+On May 10, 2023, Spartan declared a special cash dividend of \$17.3 million (\$0.10 per common share) payable on July 31, 2023 to eligible shareholders of record on July 14, 2023.
 The special dividend is designated as an eligible dividend for Canadian income tax purposes.
-Payment of the dividend is subject to shareholders' meeting certain eligibility requirements.
-Subsequent to June 30, 2023 and as of the date hereof, Spartan has paid \$15.8 million of the dividend to shareholders for which the Company has received the required attestations to confirm eligibility; the remaining balance continues to be accrued as a financial liability.
+As of September 30, 2023, Spartan has paid \$15.8 million of the dividend to shareholders for which the Company has received the required attestations to confirm eligibility; the remaining balance of \$1.5 million continues to be accrued as a financial liability and included in restricted cash.

 On May 10, 2023, the Company declared a Cash Dividend of \$1.65 billion (\$9.50 per common share of Spartan) from the cash proceeds of the Asset Sale, payable on July 6, 2023 to eligible shareholders of record on June 20, 2023.
-The Cash Dividend is a combination of a return of capital to eligible Spartan shareholders and an eligible dividend.
-Payment of the cash distribution is subject to shareholders' meeting certain eligibility requirements.
-Subsequent to June 30, 2023 and as of the date hereof, Spartan has paid \$1.50 billion of the cash distribution to shareholders for which the Company has received the required attestations to confirm eligibility; the remaining balance continues to be accrued as a financial liability.
+The Cash Dividend is a combination of a return of capital and an eligible dividend for Canadian income tax purposes.
+As of September 30, 2023, Spartan has paid \$1.50 billion of the Cash Dividend to shareholders for which the Company has received the required attestations to confirm eligibility; the remaining balance of \$140.9 million continues to be accrued as a financial liability and included in restricted cash.

 On July 6, 2023, the Company reduced the stated capital account maintained in respect of the Spartan Shares by \$540.4 million.
 Pursuant to the Distribution, Spartan distributed \$479.8 million in cash (as part of the \$1.65 billion noted above) and \$60.6 million in Logan Shares and Logan Transaction Warrants as a return of capital to eligible Spartan shareholders.
-The balance of the Distribution was distributed to eligible Spartan shareholders as a special dividend which, for Canadian income tax purposes, will be designated as an eligible dividend.
+The balance of the Distribution was distributed to eligible Spartan shareholders as a special dividend which, for Canadian income tax purposes, was designated as an eligible dividend.